ohadlights/mobilenetv2/README.md

 # MobileNetV2
 TensorFlow implementation for MobileNetV2

+There is now an implementation in TensorFlow models repository: https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet

 According to the paper: [Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation](https://arxiv.org/pdf/1801.04381.pdf)